NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

    string? connectionString = builder.Configuration
                                      .GetConnectionString("Postgresql");
    ```
-   The `daprClient` is the same we instantiated during the "Configuration building block" steps.
+   The `DaprClient` is the same we instantiated during the "Configuration building block" steps.
 Also, take note of the `secretstore`
    name, passed as first parameter.
 This name must match the `metadata.name` from the secrets component.

    The `TimeSpan.FromSeconds(10)` means we're willing to wait 10 seconds for the sidecar to respond with the values.

-We've now demonstrated how to implement and use the "Secrets management" dapr building block and component, both in terms of accessing
+We've now demonstrated how to implement and use the "Secrets management" Dapr building block and component, both in terms of accessing
-secret values within the application at runtime, and as Reference secrets in other dapr components.
+secret values within the application at runtime, and as Reference secrets in other Dapr components.

 ## Pub-Sub building block
-The Publish-Subscriber pattern is prevalent in many distributed architectures and solution designs, and dapr makes it easier than ever
+The Publish-Subscriber pattern is prevalent in many distributed architectures and solution designs, and Dapr makes it easier than ever
 to implement message-based communication.

 ### Preparing the pub-sub component